A Simple Calculation

 I re-visit this page.

-Near the bottom of the home page of this site, there is a simple calculation that shows that the heat-generating 'potential' of the 2-billion-plus gasoline-and-diesel-burning internal combustion engines on planet Earth is likely to be the equivalent of about 2 billion times 300 horses = 600 BILLION horses.
+Near the bottom of the home page of this site, there is a simple calculation that shows that the heat-generating 'potential' of the 2-Billion-plus gasoline-and-diesel-burning internal combustion engines on planet Earth is likely to be the equivalent of heat from about 2 Billion times 300 horses = 600 BILLION horses.

 (Luckily, nowhere near all of those 'horse-equivalents' are working 24 hours a day, every day.)

-(By 'hot-horse-equivalent' is meant the heat generated by a hard-working, untiring horse --- all day, every day --- without the horse-poop.)
+(By 'hot-horse-equivalent' is meant the heat generated by a hard-working, untiring 'super horse' --- working all day, every day --- without the horse-poop.)

 Fossil fuels can be categorized into THREE major types:

-The intent of this page is provide a simple arithmetic calculation (using only multiplication and division of a few quantities) to convert the world consumption of COAL (in tons per year, say) to horsepower --- which is defined as the ability to lift 550 pounds (250 kilograms) one foot in one second.
+The intent of this page is to provide a simple arithmetic calculation (using only multiplication and division of a few quantities) to convert the world consumption of COAL (in tons per year, say) to horsepower --- or what could be called 'hot super-horse equivalents'.

-We can provide a more precise definition of 'hot horse equivalent' than the rather-vague description above.
+We can provide a more precise definition of 'hot horse equivalent' than the rather-vague 'hard working horse --- all day' description above.

 A 'hot horse equivalent' is the heat energy being generated constantly at the same energy generation rate as a horse lifting 550 pounds one foot in each second, every second of every day.

-In slang-like words, a 'hot horse equivalent' is the constant heat generation from a hard-working 'super horse' that never gets tired and works 24 hours a day, day after day.
+In other words, a 'hot horse equivalent' is the constant heat generation from a hard-working 'super horse' that never gets tired and works 24 hours a day, day after day --- lifting a 550 pound weight at a rate of one foot each second.

 Note that power is a measure of the amount of energy created or expended per unit of time.

-Also note that a 'foot-pound' is a unit-of-measure of energy.
+Also note that a 'foot-pound' is a unit-of-measure of energy --- a pound of force acting through a distance of one foot.

 THE CALCULATION :